 Nicknamed “Tree Town,” Ann Arbor is known for its forested parks and other green areas.
 The Matthaei Botanical Gardens and Nichols Arboretum boasts a 300-acre outdoor garden and nature preserve.
 The city is also located on the Huron River.
 The Kerrytown District of Ann Arbor offers shops, galleries, restaurants and farmer’s markets in the historic area of town.
 Bars like Babs Underground Lounge or clubs like Necto provide something for the nightlife enthusiast.

 “We kind of have the best of both worlds.
 It's really busy and close together, with my furthest walk being ten minutes.
 It has a city feel, but in the DIAG [a part of campus] it has a grassy campus feel.
 There are amazing restaurants everywhere where you can sit on the sidewalk and eat, huge pre-games on football Saturdays and there is always something going on!” - Nikki Williams, University of Michigan

 Often called “the loveliest village on the plains,” Auburn has a population of over 50,000, making it one of the largest growing areas in Alabama.
 Chewacla State Park offers nature trails for biking and hiking.
 The Donald E. Davis Arboretum grows over 500 different tree species from the Alabama area.

 “We have an adorable downtown area that's walking distance from pretty much anywhere on campus and offers affordable but delicious restaurants, boutiques stocked with game-day dresses and nightlife hot-spots.
-Also, Tiger Town, where you can find dorm essentials and groceries, is just a short car ride away.” - Kerry Coppinger, Her Campus Editorial Intern, Auburn University ‘15
+Also, Tiger Town, where you can find dorm essentials and groceries, is just a short car ride away.” - Kerry Coppinger, Auburn University

 Bloomington, Indiana (Indiana University)